 Out of the 247 responses collected, 210 fulfilled the aforementioned criteria and became the final sample size.
-Table 2 shows the 20 retained items of the final model, which passed the 0.707 cutoff value (Hair et al., 2017) and met the minimum threshold value of 0.500 for the average variance extracted (AVE) (Barclay, Thompson, & Higgins, 1995).
-Five items were excluded from the final model due to insufficient factor loadings: one from social influence (SI 4), three from price value (PV 3, PV 4, PV 5), and one from facilitating conditions (FC 4).
-Furthermore, composite reliability of each construct exceeded the recommended 0.700 cutoff value, affirming the model's convergent validity.
+Table 2 shows the 20 retend items of the final model, which passed the 0.707 cutoff value (Hair et al., 2017) and met the minimum threshold value of 0.500 for the average variance extracted (AVE) (Barclay, Thompson, & Higgins, 1995).
+There are five items that were excluded from the final model due to insufficient factor loadings: one from social influence (SI 4), three from price value (PV 3, PV 4, PV 5), and one from facilitating conditions (FC 4).
+Furthermore, composite ability of each construct exceeded the recommended 0.700 cutoff value, affirming the model's convergent validity.